4rankng/auction-app/frontend-react/README.md

 **Add New Bidder Section:**
 - **Add Button:**
   - A square button featuring a plus sign icon (no text).
-  - On click, save the new bidder’s details to the database and update the displayed list.
+  - On click, save the new bidder's details to the database and update the displayed list.
 - **Input Fields:**
   - **ID:** User-entered; if left blank, auto-assign the next sequential number.
   - **Name**